brainstormforce/wp-freshdesk/readme.txt

 It also provides Single Sign-On to be configured between WordPress and Freshdesk, so that once the user is logged in to WordPress site, they don't have to re-login on Freshdesk to view their tickets.

-Get involved in the development of the plugin, Visit [Github Repo](https://github.com/brainstormforce/wp-freshdesk/ "Github Repo")
+We would appreciate all kind of contributions on GitHub with issues / PR here, Visit [Github Repo](https://github.com/brainstormforce/wp-freshdesk/ "Github Repo")

 == Installation ==